vroby65/mouse-mover/README.md

-# mouse_mover
+# mouse-mover

-The `mouse_mover` program is a command-line tool for Linux that prevents the screen saver from activating by continuously moving the mouse cursor at fixed intervals.
+The `mouse-mover` program is a command-line tool for Linux that prevents the screen saver from activating by continuously moving the mouse cursor at fixed intervals.
 It utilizes the Xlib and XTest libraries to interact with the X server and simulate mouse motion events.

 ## Features